geethamadhuri-collab/Future-you-interactive-mirror/README.md

 #  Future You – Interactive Mirror

-##  Overview

-**Future You – Interactive Mirror** is an AI-based project that simulates a conversation with your “future self.”
-It takes user input and generates thoughtful, reflective, or predictive responses — creating an engaging and introspective experience.

----

 ##  Features

-*  AI-generated responses based on user input
 *  Interactive conversation flow
 *  Focus on self-reflection and future thinking
 *  Lightweight and easy to run